keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-varying-behaviors-in-your-code.md

 ---
-title: Simplify Your Code with Lambdas and Other Callables
+title: Using Lambdas to Simplify Varying Behaviors in Your Code
 date: 2018-07-16
 ---

-[Lambdas](https://en.wikipedia.org/wiki/Anonymous_function), which, unlike methods, are functions not bound to any object, are best known in the context of [functional programming](https://en.wikipedia.org/wiki/Functional_languages) languages.
+[Lambdas](https://en.wikipedia.org/wiki/Anonymous_function), unlike methods, are functions not bound to any object.
+They are best known in the context of [functional programming](https://en.wikipedia.org/wiki/Functional_languages) languages.
 However, even [object oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) languages that support lambdas, such as Ruby, can greatly benefit from their use.
+This is especially true when it comes to implementing varying behaviors.

+### The Problem with Non-Lambda Approaches

 The procedural `if-elsif-end` or `case` clauses work when you have a small number of conditions and actions that are known in advance, but if you don't, they're pretty useless.

 And although the object oriented approach of [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) by inheritance (1) can produce a correct result, in many cases it is unnecessarily verbose, ceremonial, and awkward.

-Furthermore, though we're accustomed to thinking about this problem in the context of a _single_ customizable behavior, what if there are several?
+Furthermore, though we're accustomed to thinking about this problem in the context of a _single_ customizable behavior, what if there are _several_?

 Let's say we have a class that contains 3 varying behaviors.
-As an admittedly contrived example, let's say we have classes for hundreds of different species of animals, and they each have a `move`, `sleep`, and `vocalize` behavior.
-As a simplifying assumption, let's say that each of these behaviors has 7 possible variations that are shared by many species.
+As an admittedly contrived example, let's say we have classes for each of hundreds of different species of animals, and they each have a `move`, `sleep`, and `vocalize` behavior.
+As a simplifying assumption, let's say that each of these behaviors has 7 possible variations, each of which is shared by many species.
 If we were to write a class to implement each possible set of behaviors, we would need the [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) of classes, (7 * 7 * 7), or 343 classes!
-That would be silly of course, since we could simplify it by providing a class hierarchy for each of the three kinds of behavior, and plug those into the larger class -- but then we would still need (7 + 7 + 7), or 21 classes!
+That would be a silly monstrosity for several reasons of course, one of which being we could simplify the design by providing a class hierarchy for each of the three kinds of behavior, and plug those into the larger class -- but then we would still need (7 + 7 + 7), or 21 classes!
 (Probably 24 really, as pure design would dictate an additional class as an abstract superclass for each set of 7 implementations).

 If these behaviors are truly complex enough to justify a class of their own, this is not a problem.
 However, often they are not, and the solution is many times as verbose and complex as it needs to be.